Wenda302/ProofNet_Isabelle/README.md

 - a Lean statement (if available),
 - and an auto-formalised statement from Codex (a large language model).

 Here we want to formalise this natural language statement in Isabelle (by replacing the undefined symbol).
 The Lean statement can often serve as a good hint for our formalisation.
 If possible, regarding the auto-formalised version from Codex we can leave our one-sentence comment (e.g., good translation, some assumption is missed, totally irrelevant, etc.).
-In this particular example, the Codex statement is surprisingly decent so that I will simply copy its answer:
+In this particular example, the Codex statement is mostly correct but is slightly wrong for the conclusion part.
+I commented on this issue and then posted my formalisation:
 ```
 (*
 problem_number:1_13a